sobopla/blog-challenge/README.md

 ### Release 1: Models &amp; Validations

 Create all the necessary models and migrations to support the above.
+You will need to create _three_ tables.

 Add the appropriate validations to your models.
 Read the [Rails guide to ActiveRecord validations][AR validations] for reference.